-2. On average, how long does a transfer take after the Dublin Unit has sent a request?
-15 months
+- 1. Is the Dublin procedure applied by the authority responsible for examining asylum applications? ⊠ Yes □ No - 2.
+On average, how long does a transfer take after the Dublin Unit has sent a request?
+15 months104

-The LAR establishes the Dublin procedure as a non-mandatory stage, which is applied only by a decision of the respective caseworker, if and when there is information or indications to either engage the responsibility of another Member State to determine the asylum application in question.
-The Dublin procedure is not applicable to Subsequent Applications.
+The LAR establishes the Dublin procedure as a non-mandatory stage, which is applied only by a decision of the respective caseworker, if and when there is information or indications to either engage the responsibility of another Member State to determine the asylum application in question.105